Skip to main content

 1

-Step 1: Understand Chargaff's rules, which state that in any given DNA sample, the amount of adenine (A) is approximately equal to thymine (T), and the amount of guanine (G) is approximately equal to cytosine (C).
+Step 1: Understand Chargaff's rules, which state that in double-stranded DNA, the amount of adenine (A) equals thymine (T), and the amount of guanine (G) equals cytosine (C).
+This is because A pairs with T, and G pairs with C in the DNA double helix.

 Video duration: